-- 1.1 These guidelines are intended for application of fire safety engineering design to provide technical justification for alternative design and arrangements to SOLAS chapter II-2.
-The guidelines serve to outline the methodology for the engineering analysis required by SOLAS regulation II-2/17 "Alternative design and arrangements", applying to a specific fire safety system, design or arrangements for which the approval of an alternative design deviating from the prescriptive requirements of SOLAS chapter II-2 is sought. - 1.2 These guidelines are not intended to be applied to the type approval of individual materials and components. - 1.3 These guidelines are not intended to serve as a stand-alone document, but should be used in conjunction with the fire safety engineering design guides and other literature, examples of which are referenced in section 3. - 1.4 For the application of these guidelines to be successful, all interested parties, including the Administration or its designated representative, owners, operators, designers, and classification societies, should be in continuous communication from the onset of a specific proposal to utilise these guidelines.
+- 1.1 These Guidelines are intended for application of safe engineering design to provide technical justification for alternative design and arrangements to SOLAS chapters II-1 (parts C, D and E) and III.
+The Guidelines serve to outline the methodology for the engineering analysis required by Part F of SOLAS regulation II-1 and Part C of SOLAS chapter III "Alternative design and arrangements", applying to a specific safety system, design or arrangements for which the approval of an alternative design deviating from the prescriptive requirements of SOLAS chapters II-1 and III is sought. - 1.2 These Guidelines are not intended to be applied to the type approval of individual materials, components or portable equipment. - 1.3 These Guidelines are not intended to serve as a stand-alone document, but should be used in conjunction with the appropriate engineering design guides and other literature. - 1.4 For the application of these Guidelines to be successful, all interested parties, including the Administration or its designated representative, owners, operators, designers and classification societies, should be in continuous communication from the onset of a specific proposal to utilize these Guidelines.
 This approach usually requires significantly more time in calculation and documentation than a typical regulatory prescribed design because of increased engineering rigor.
 The potential benefits include more options, cost effective designs for unique applications and an improved knowledge of loss potential.